redhat-ai-services/podman-ai-lab-to-rhoai/README.md

 An LLM is downloaded through Podman AI Lab.
 </li>
 <li>
-A chat bot recipe is started in Podman AI Lab with the downloaded model.
+A chatbot recipe is started in Podman AI Lab with the downloaded model.
 </li>
 <li>
-The chat bot recipe code from Podman AI Lab is updated in VS Code with LangChain to connect to the Elasticsearch vector database and OpenShift AI model serving inference endpoint.
+The chatbot recipe code from Podman AI Lab is updated in VS Code with LangChain to connect to the Elasticsearch vector database and OpenShift AI model serving inference endpoint.
 </li>
 <li>
 An ingestion notebook is run in OpenShift AI to add data to the Elasticsearch vector database.